 Apart from medications, there are many types of alternative treatments, such as acupuncture, homeopathy, herbs, alternative diets or massage.
 Sometimes, people with arthritis experience a positive effect.

-Nowadays, arthritis is recognized earlier, so that the disease is no longer such a debilitating illness as it used to be.
+Nowadays, arthritis is recognized earlier, so this disease is no longer such a debilitating illness as it used to be.
 Most people who get the disease now, may lead a reasonably normal life.
 However, lifelong medication and possible adjustments of activities are required.
 To monitor the progress of the disease and response to the medicines, blood must be checked regularly.

 - If a person has arthritis, he or she should not load the joints too much and for too long.